6 Comments

 Expand full comment

-Aug 18, 2020Liked by Corinna
+Aug 18, 2020Liked by Corinna Stukan

 Great read, very similar to techniques shared in "Make Time" book although your suggestions are much more granular and tangible.
 Thanks for sharing your productivity hacks 😀 I would be curious to know if you have any analytics on how it went in practice (say 3/5 times in a week where focus time got disrupted/rescheduled).
 Also request you to share some insights on having "solid to-do lists" and being on top of it.